aknot242/rollouts-demo/examples/nginx-gateway-fabric/ARTICLE.md

     kubectl create namespace nginx-gateway
     ```

-1. Create a Secret in order to pull the NGF container from the F5 private registry.
+1. Create a Secret to pull the NGF container from the F5 private registry.
 The secret is based on the contents of the trial JWT from MyF5.
 If you do not have a trial JWT, you can request one [here](https://www.f5.com/trials/free-trial-connectivity-stack-kubernetes).

     ```shell
     kubectl create secret docker-registry nginx-plus-registry-secret --docker-server=private-registry.nginx.com --docker-username=`cat the_full_path_to_you_jwt_here` --docker-password=none -n nginx-gateway